kohithreddy/Samples/README.md

 # Videos
-This repo is sample of Video recordings to mitigate the issues.
+This repo is sample of various code and Video recordings to mitigate the issues.